 A key feature that makes this estimation problem distinct from many others studied in the literature is the richness of adaptivity available to the algorithm.
 Achieving a tight lower bound in this setting requires considering and bounding all possible uses of adaptivity available to an algorithm; and achieving an optimal algorithm requires choosing the appropriate adaptive information flow between different parts of the algorithm.
 Much of the previous work in the area of statistical estimation is focused on non-adaptive algorithms and lower bounds; however see [7], and in particular, Sections 4.1 and 4.2 of that work, for a survey of several distribution testing models that allow for adaptivity.
 In our setting there are two distinct kinds of adaptivity that an algorithm can leverage: 1) single-coin adaptivity, deciding how many times a particular coin should be flipped-a per-coin stopping rule-in terms of the results of its previous flips, and 2) cross-coin adaptivity, deciding which coin to flip next in terms of the results of previous flips across all coins.
 Our final optimal algorithm (Section 3) leverages both kinds of adaptivity.
-In our tight lower bound analysis (Section 5), we overcome the technical obstacles presented by the richness of adaptivity by giving a reduction (Section 5.1) from fully-adaptive algorithms that leverage both kinds of adaptivity to single-coin adaptive algorithms that process each coin independently, valid for our specific lower bound instance.
+In our tight lower bound analysis (Section 5), we overcome the technical obstacles presented by the richness of adaptivity by giving a reduction (Section 5.1) from fully-adaptive algorithms that leverage both kinds of adaptivity to singlecoin adaptive algorithms that process each coin independently, valid for our specific lower bound instance.
 We discuss the approaches and challenges of our lower bound in more detail in Section 1.1.2.

-The main algorithmic challenge in this problem is what we call "uncertainty about uncertainty": we make no assumptions about the quality of the coins beyond the existence of a gap 2Δ between biases of the coins of different types (centered at $\frac{1}{2}$).
-If we relaxed the problem, and assumed (perhaps unrealistically) that we know 1) the conditional distribution of biases of positive coins, and 2) the same for negative coins, and 3) an initial estimate of the mixture parameter ρ between the two distributions, then we show that it is easy-using mathematical programming techniques in Section 7.1-to construct an estimation algorithm with sample complexity that is optimal by construction up to a multiplicative constant (see Section 7.2).
-On the other hand, our algorithm for the original setting has to return estimates with small bias, and be sample efficient at the same time, regardless of the bias of the coins, be they all deterministic, or all maximally noisy as allowed by the Δ parameter, or some quality in between.
+The main algorithmic challenge in this problem is what we call "uncertainty about uncertainty": we make no assumptions about the quality of the coins beyond the existence of a gap $2\Delta$ between biases of the coins of different types (centered at $\frac{1}{2}$ ).
+If we relaxed the problem, and assumed (perhaps unrealistically) that we know 1) the conditional distribution of biases of positive coins, and 2) the same for negative coins, and 3) an initial estimate of the mixture parameter $\rho$ between the two distributions, then this allows us to use mathematical programming techniques to construct an estimation algorithm with sample complexity that is optimal by construction up to a multiplicative constant.
+We show this construction in the full version of this paper on arXiv [22].
+In our original setting, however, our algorithm must return estimates with small bias, and be sample-efficient at the same time, regardless of the bias of the coins, whether they are all deterministic, or all maximally noisy as allowed by the $\Delta$ parameter, or some quality in between.
 While intuitively the hardest settings to distinguish information theoretically involve coins with biases as close to each other as possible (and indeed our lower bound relies on mixtures of only $\frac{1}{2} \pm \Delta$ coins), settings with biases near but not equal to $\frac{1}{2} \pm \Delta$ introduce "uncertainty about uncertainty" challenges.
-The two kinds of adaptivity available to the algorithm allow us to meet these challenges by trading off, optimally, between 1) investigating a single coin to reduce uncertainty about its bias, and 2) apportioning resources between different coins to reduce uncertainty about the ground truth fraction ρ , which is the objective of the problem.
+The two kinds of adaptivity available to the algorithm allow us to meet these challenges by trading off, optimally, between 1) investigating a single coin to reduce uncertainty about its bias, and 2) apportioning resources between different coins to reduce uncertainty about the ground truth fraction $\rho$ , which is the objective of the problem.

-1.1 Our Approaches and Results

-To motivate the new algorithms of this paper, we start by describing the straightforward analysis of perhaps the most natural approach to the problem, which is non-adaptive, based on subsampling.
+1.1 Our Approaches and Results To motivate the new algorithms of this paper, we start by describing the straightforward analysis of perhaps the most natural approach to the problem, which is non-adaptive, based on subsampling.